 The Microprocessor Interface is used to configure the Framer in different operating modes and monitor the performance of the Framer.

-The Performance Monitor Sections consist of a large number of "Reset-upon-Read" and "Read-Only" registers that contain cumulative and "one-second" statistics that reflect the performance/status of the channels.
+The Performance Monitor Sections consist of a large number of "Reset-upon-Read" and "Read-Only" registers that contain cumulative and "one-second" statistics that reflect the performance/health of the Eight channels of the Framer/system.

 FEATURES